These are questions I frequently get asked about my business or just crochet in general. If your question isn’t here, please feel free to contact me!

 Amigurumi is the Japanese word for knitted or crocheted stuffed animals.
 Many people shorten the word to ami, so when I refer to amis I’m talking about amigurumis, I’ve just shortened it.
 There are SO many different styles of amigurumi, but generally, they are characterized by their oversized heads and small bodies (and usually small arms and legs).
 Even though some people do knit amigurumi, they are almost always crocheted.

-I want to learn to make amigurumi, where should I start?
+I want to learn to make amigurumi, where do I start?

 There are a ton of helpful YouTube videos out there, and just as many good written tutorials in books and on blogs.
 It’s actually quite easy to make amigurumi, so if you’ve been thinking of learning, I would definitely encourage you in it!
 And as always, please don’t hesitate to contact me if you need a little help getting started or finding the right materials!